Trump raises tariffs on Chinese goods as trade war escalates

 The two countries are also deadlocked over how to enforce any agreement.

-BMW, Tesla, Ford and Mercedes Benz are likely to be the hardest hit by the Chinese auto tariffs.
-In 2018, BMW exported about 87,000 luxury SUVs to China from a plant near Spartanburg, S.C.
-It exports more vehicles to China than any other U.S. auto plant.
+BMW, Tesla, Ford and Mercedes-Benz are likely to be the hardest hit by the Chinese auto tariffs.

-Together, Ford, BMW, Mercedes and others exported about 164,000 vehicles to China from the U.S. in 2018, according to the Center for Automotive Research, a think tank in Ann Arbor, Michigan.
-Most of them are luxury cars and SUVs with higher profit margins that can cover higher U.S. wages.
-The exports are down from about 262,000 in 2017.

-Tesla, which is building a plant in China, last year got about 12% of its revenue by exporting about 14,300 electric cars and SUVs from California to China, according to Barclays.
-Most of Ford’s exports are from the Lincoln luxury brand, but most of the vehicles it sells in China are made in joint venture factories.
+McDonald reported from Beijing.
+Associated Press writers Tom Krisher in Detroit, Anne D’Innocenzio in New York and Kevin Freking and Deb Riechmann in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.